Matherunner/hldoc/source/weapons.rst

 Since ``CLIENT_WEAPONS`` is defined, ``UTIL_WeaponTimeBase`` simply returns 0.
 This effectively resets ``CBasePlayer::m_flNextAttack``, bypassing the check in ``CBasePlayer::ItemPostFrame`` described above.

 Note that picking up a weapon also incurs the same delay, though the mechanism by which this happens is slightly different: ``CBasePlayer::SwitchWeapon`` is called instead, which in turn also calls the ``Deploy`` virtual method of the new weapon.
 The subsequent logic follows the descriptions above.

+A typical attempt at explaining the quick weapon switch, commonly seen even as of 2020, is to claim that the saveload eliminates the weapon switching animation.
+This explanation is incorrect, because the delay before being allowed to fire, or indeed any other weapon-related delays including attacks and reloads, are independent of the viewmodel animation.
+The delays are "invisible".

 .. _gauss: